Alchus/scout-stuff/physical-activity/Tenderfoot.md

 ## Plan
 On 30 days:
 * Do as many push-ups as possible in 60 seconds
-* Do as many sit-ups as posisble in 60 seconds
+* Do as many sit-ups as possible in 60 seconds
 * Stretch for at least 5 minutes, including hamstring/back stretches

  On 5 days: